-- Client will accept explanations of inaccurate interpretation within the environment.
+- The client will accept explanations of inaccurate interpretations within the environment.

-- With assistance from caregiver, client will be able to interrupt non-reality-based thinking.
+- With assistance from the caregiver, the client will be able to interrupt non-reality-based thinking.

 The nursing interventions for a dementia client are:

-- Enforce with positive feedback.
-Give positive feedback when thinking and behavior are appropriate, or when client verbalizes that certain ideas expressed are not based in reality.
-Positive feedback increases self-esteem and enhances desire to repeat appropriate behavior.
+- Enforce positive feedback.
+Give positive feedback when thinking and behavior are appropriate, or when the client verbalizes that certain ideas expressed are not based in reality.
+Positive feedback increases self-esteem and enhances the desire to repeat appropriate behavior.

 - Explain simply.
-Use simple explanations and face-to-face interaction when communicating with client.
-Do not shout message into client’s ear.
-Speaking slowly and in a face-to-face position is most effective when communicating with an elderly individual experiencing a hearing loss.
+Use simple explanations and face-to-face interaction when communicating with clients.
+Do not shout messages into the client’s ear.
+Speaking slowly and in a face-to-face position is most effective when communicating with an elderly individual experiencing hearing loss.

-- Avoid cultivation of false ideas.
-Do not permit rumination of false ideas.
-When this begins, talk to client about real people and real events.
+- Avoid the cultivation of false ideas.
+Do not permit the rumination of false ideas.
+When this begins, talk to the client about real people and real events.

-- Observe client closely.
-Close observation of client’s behavior is indicated if delusional thinking reveals an intention for violence.
+- Observe the client closely.
+Close observation of the client’s behavior is indicated if delusional thinking reveals an intention for violence.
 Client safety is a nursing priority.

 The outcome criteria for a patient with dementia include:

-- With assistance from caregiver, client is able to distinguish between reality-based and non-reality based thinking.
+- With assistance from the caregiver, the client is able to distinguish between reality-based and non-reality-based thinking.

-- Prospective caregivers are able to verbalize ways in which to orient client to reality, as needed.
+- Prospective caregivers are able to verbalize ways in which to orient clients to reality, as needed.

 Documentation needed for a client with dementia include the following:

 - Individual findings, including factors affecting, interactions, nature of social exchanges, specifics of individual behavior.